mathis2001/GitDiscloser/README.md

 Check if mathis2001 work at target.com:

 ./gitdiscloser -r https://raw.githubusercontent.com/mathis2001/code.xyz or -p mathis2001

+you can also profile each results with the '-c' option.

 If your target work at the target company, you can now check for (potentially other) information disclosure in his/her other codes thanks to the "user:" dork
 Exemple: